swiftlang/swift-experimental-string-processing/Documentation/LibraryExtensibleRegexLiterals.md

 return builder.finalize(__C3)
 ```

-Since regex syntax is acyclic, we don't strictly need tokens for terms, but it keeps it cleaner in my mind.
-I didn't assign types to captures in this example...
+This doesn't demonstrate typed captures, however...

+Of course, we can also provide a built-in facility to pretty-print it back out, which would be useful for libraries wrapping string-based engines.

-Note: enumeration of character ranges only really works for single-scalar grapheme clusters and would be ordered based on scalar value.
-For scalars that have decompositions.... well... maybe this only makes sense for ASCII.
+Note: Enumeration of character ranges only really works for single-scalar grapheme clusters and would be ordered based on scalar value.
+It would also probably only make sense for single-segment normalization-invariant scalars.
+It's also essentially meaningless unless someone is really doing data processing and wants the scalar value range behavior.
 Also, what to do about CR-LF?

-## Supported features problem
+### Supported features problem

 There needs to be a way to surface the supported feature set:

 1) This conformer doesn't support a particular feature that's used
 2) This call site or usage doesn't support a particular feature that's used

-### 1) Conformer feature set

-Every single "feature" like a character class or some other meta-thingy, looks for a corresponding function definition on a conforming type.
-That is, we parse the regex, even providing intended semantics, while the conformer implements this.
-If the conformer doesn't provide a function definition, we generate a compilation error.
-Thus, conformers encode their feature set through ad-hoc function declarations, just like custom string interpolations.

-Of course, we provide a built-in facility to pretty-print it back out, which would be useful for e.g. a PCRE-wrapping package.

-### 2) Call site feature set
+This approach addresses concern #1.
+The compiler statically parses the regex, looking to invoke corresponding function declarations in some scope determined by the conforming type.
+If a declaration is not found, compiler issues an unsupported feature error.
+Libraries put availability on the declarations, which statically communicates their feature set and is the means for adding future functionality.

-This is relevant to us.
-If you're trying to run with grapheme cluster semantics, scalar properties aren't available (at least, beyond the subset that Swift can meaningfully prescribe grapheme cluster semantics for).
+Concern #2 is... **TBD**.
+One example is if you're trying to run with grapheme cluster semantics, scalar properties aren't available (at least, beyond the subset that Swift can meaningfully prescribe grapheme cluster semantics for).
+APIs probably need some way to enforce this statically (and/or dynamically with traps).

-The APIs (i.e. us for now) should enforce this, instead of the conformer.
-But doing so means we probably want to track or otherwise know the feature set of regexes or even patterns statically whenever possible.
-When we don't know statically, we might still want precondition checks.
-So we're likely to have both a compile-time and run-time encoding of the used feature set.

-## Why do this?
+### Why do this?

 One argument is allowing libraries (e.g. something bundling PCRE, code that explicitly wants to call into NSRegularExpression or JSCore, etc.) to be able to use regex literals.
-I find this compelling and completely in line with our library-extensibility story for `String`.
+This is compelling and completely in line with our library-extensibility story for `String`.

-The argument I find the most compelling, personally, is that this pushes *us* into a clean and clear design.
+Personally, the argument I find the most compelling in the near term is that this pushes *us* into a clean and clear design.
 It can really highlight just-below-the-surface issues, and the "library" of ad-hoc function declarations serve as a compiler-checked specification of our feature set.
-It might be worth doing for ourselves, even if we make all the stuff private.
+The declarations can even serve as a place to hang documentation off of.
+Even if we start off with all this stuff being private, it's probably worth doing for ourselves.

-Taking this argument further, it could help us stage improvements more effectively since the compiler has to do the parsing work anyways.
-We might as well have it parse the full feature set we want one day as it's harder to come back and add syntax after the fact.
-This allows us to wholly define the literal syntax now, and still be able to roll out features over time, complete with compile-time checking.
+The compiler has to do the parsing anyways.
+It's easier to just parse the whole thing up-front than continuously come back to add syntax for each new feature rolled out.
+This allows us to deliver a full PCRE-esque literal parser while rolling out features over time, achieving a separation of (design) concerns.

-The overloads would also be a pretty clean place to stick availability info.

-### Captures?

-There really is a pretty significant difference between literals with captures and literals without.
-Captures are certainly not relevant for many APIs, and I don't think we want some global (or even task-local) context to query for capture information after an e.g. `split`.
-Then again, that could be neat if explicitly opted into...

-### Vague concerns

-One of my (vague) concerns is that designing the literal feature set in isolation from the API they're intended for use with may be a source of blind spots.
-It could also lead us to over-engineer or over-design unimportant parts that become clear in the context of the API its used with.

-Swift literals resolve to a library-provided type directly, that is there is no "StringLiteral" type.
-This is a problem for e.g. character literals as we can't host API directly on a literal (e.g. `'a'.ascii`).
-For regexes, we might want to provide a real type that is the AST of a parsed regex with functionality on it.
+## Delimiters

+- There might be problems with `/` specifically as the delimiter.
+- It's less important to allow multi-line or whitespace-insensitive literal variants (refactor into `Pattern`).
+    + It's probably also less important to allow for raw regex literals (requiring `#` to escape `\` or metacharacters)
+- It would be nice to have custom balanced delimiters

+Personally, I'm not too invested in the choice of delimiter, but I respect that people have strong opinions.

-## Future Directions
+## Future Directions and Vague Concerns

 ### More general?